veldrane/containers-app/readme.md

-# Vulnerable Ping Web Service

-A simple Rust-based HTTP service that accepts an `ip` parameter via the query string, URL-decodes it, and executes a ping command (or any provided shell command) against that parameter.
-This intentionally vulnerable example illustrates how improper input sanitization can lead to command injection.
+# Awesome pinger

+A simple HTTP probe service that is core of our awesome monitoring stuff ;)

 ---

 ## Features

-- Listens on `0.0.0.0:8080` for HTTP GET requests.
+- Listens on `0.0.0.0:8080` for HTTP GET requests from monitoring server.
-- Parses query string, URL-decodes values (e.g., `%20` → space, `%3B` → `;`, `%2F` → `/`).
-- Passes the decoded string directly into a shell command (e.g., `ping`, `ip a`).
-- Demonstrates the danger of shelling out without validation.
+- Knows how to ping machines inside the network.

 ---